smartdevicelink/sdl_evolution/proposals/0293-vehicle-type-filter.md

 <img src="../assets/proposals/0293-vehicle-type-filter/two_noti.png" alt="App name in notifications" width="500"/>

-The only way to remove notifications from an OEM App when it connects to another vehicle is to force stop both the services so that both notifications are removed.
+The only way to remove the router service notification from an OEM App when it connects to another vehicle is to force close.
 In this case, other apps connected through the OEM App's router service will also get disconnected.
 This is not a recommended approach.
-If the OEM app wants to unregisters itself from the SDL enabled IVI system, it will stop the service created by an app.
-The Android Router Service from the OEM App will keep running.
+The OEM app can unregisters itself from the SDL enabled IVI system.
+However, the Android Router Service from the OEM App will keep running.

 Please reference the below screenshot.
 The Android Router Service is hosted by the OEM app, the `Notification 2` with the app name will be shown to the user, giving the impression that the `OEM App` is still working.
 If the OEM App starts showing notifications when connected to another OEM's vehicle, this would confuse users.
 They would probably think that `OEM App` on their mobile device is working with another OEM's SDL enabled IVI system.
 This proposal will define ways to mitigate this issue.